coimbrastudios/framework/README.md

     - `IPoolingService`: Leverages `GameObjectPool` by making those easily accessible from anywhere.
     - `ITimerService`: Start or stop timers from anywhere with the same precision as `Invoke` and `InvokeRepeating`.
 - Scriptable Settings: Easily access ScriptableObjects from anywhere with option to preload those on the application startup.
 You can also make them appear in the project settings with `ProjectSettingsAttribute`.
+- Utilities & Extensions: Check if a GameObject `IsPersistent` or fake-cast it to `Actor`, use `?.` and `??` safely wth Unity Objects, and much more.

 ## Dependencies